Skip to main content

 Modern Bigness : Challenges for European Competition Law

-In European competition law, which is part of the European law - we ‘know’ about market power.
-There are rules limiting how companies-with-market-power can wield that power: they are not allowed to abuse their market power, in a way that negatively impacts competition and the market.
+In European competition law, which is part of European law mor generally - we deal with the effects of market power.
+There are rules limiting how companies-with-market-power can wield that power: they are not allowed to abuse their market power in a way that negatively impacts competition and the market.

 The project ‘Modern Bigness’ however, starts from the idea that the powerful tech-companies represent something new.
 We call this ‘Modern Bigness’, because it is also new in comparison to the concept of ‘Bigness’ that, mostly in the USA, was used a century ago to combat powerful corporations.
-We think not only that the big tech companies’ power is more-than-market-power, but also that this power can lead not only to negative impact on the market, but also outside the market: on democratic processes, on fundamental values, on our personal lives.
-We study how, when looking at the business-models of the big tech companies (this means: how they make money and profits), this distinction between market and non-market is not really relevant.
-From the business-perspective it is not important whether an individual user of platform-services is on-line as a consumer, a citizen, a family-member, or whether it is a political party, or a civil society organization.
+This project focuses on big techs power as more-than-market-power which also has negative effects outside the market: on democratic processes, on fundamental values, on our personal lives.
+We focus on how, when looking at the business-models of the big tech companies (this means: how they make money and profits), this distinction between market and non-market is not really relevant.
+From the business-perspective it is not important either whether a user of a platform is a consumer, a citizen, a family-member, or whether it is a political party, or a civil society organization.
 This means that the impact of Modern Bigness on market and non-market values is difficult to disentangle.
 And that leads to complex challenges for society and the law.
 European society is based on the values of an Open Society, built on the tenets of the rule of law, and encompasses values of personal autonomy, equality and solidarity.
 If these tenets and values are negatively affected by the powerful corporate power of big tech platforms, the question – for the law – is whether it can and should (and how) respond.

 The main objectives of this project are:

-In many subprojects of the research project, progress has already gone beyond state of the art.
-Most of the list below has already been published in articles or presented at conferences:
+In most subprojects of the research project, progress has gone beyond state of the art.

-• The work on hypernudging as a competition law concern has provided break-through insights.
+• The work on hypernudging/microtargeting as a competition law concern has provided break-through insights.

-• The work on innovation as a competitive pressure has moved towards and critiquing existing theories of innovation and conceptualizing alternatives.
+• The work on innovation as a competitive pressure has led to critiquing existing theories of innovation and conceptualizing alternatives.

 • The work in the marketplace of ideas combines both a highly conceptual analysis of the origin of this notion and an evaluation of its practical implications in current competition law.